 ASQ is a series of questionnaires designed to a screen developmental progress of children in the areas of communication, gross motor skills, fine motor skills, problem solving and personal-social skills.

-Family and Teacher conferences are conducted quarterly to share and discuss assessment results.
+Family and Teacher conferences are conducted several times annually to share and discuss assessment results.
 Teachers meet with the parents/caregivers for each child and use assessment results as a conversational spring board to discuss:

 - Goals parents have for their children